Enumerating finite O-sequences: sub-Fibonacci behavior and growth estimates: Abstract

 \section{Abstract}

-Exploiting an iterative formula already introduced in a previous manuscript to count the number $O_d$ of finite $O$-sequences of multiplicity $d$, we obtain some new information about $O_d$.
-Letting $A_d$ be the number of the finite $O$-sequences of multiplicity $d$ whose last non-zero element is strictly larger than $1$, first we prove that the sequence $(A_{d+2})_{d\geq 1}$ is sub-Fibonacci, as was already proved for $(O_d)_d$.
-Then, we develop an algorithm that allows the computation of $O_d$ up to $d=1100$ and use the computed data to obtain an empirical calibration in the interval $1\leq d \leq 1100$ of the Stanley-Zanello asymptotic upper bound for $\log(O_d)$ that better fits the observed values of $\log(O_d)$ in the given interval.
+Let $O_d$ denote the number of finite $O$-sequences of multiplicity $d$, namely the Hilbert functions of standard graded Artinian quotients of polynomial rings over a field.
+Starting from an iterative formula for computing $O_d$, we pursue two complementary directions.
+First, letting $A_d$ be the number of the finite $O$-sequences of multiplicity~$d$ whose last non-zero element is strictly larger than~$1$, we prove that the sequence $(A_{d+2})_{d\geq 1}$ is sub-Fibonacci.
+This result gives an enhancement of the sub-Fibonacci behavior of $(O_d)_{d\geq 1}$.
+Then, we provide a new algorithm for computing $O_d$, with more efficient performances than other available algorithms.
+We use the computed data and statistical methods to obtain an empirical calibration, in the interval $1\leq d \leq 1100$, of the Stanley-Zanello asymptotic upper bound for $\log(O_d)$ that better fits the observed values of $\log(O_d)$.
 An analogous study of the Stanley-Zanello asymptotic lower bound for $\log(O_d)$ is also carried out.
+The same method can be applied in every interval where the data are known.
 Some consequent prediction estimates are proposed.
-We also show that a question posed by L. G. Roberts in 1992 has a negative answer.
+We also show that the sequence $(O_d/O_{d-1})_{d\geq 2}$ is strongly Cesàro convergent to~$1$.
+As a byproduct, we show that, if the sequence $(O_d/O_{d-1})_{d\ge 2}$ converges, then its limit must be equal to $1$, thereby giving a negative answer to a question posed by L. G. Roberts in 1992 under the assumption of convergence.

 \keywords{$O$-sequence, lex-segment ideal, decomposition of order ideals, empirical finite-range calibration}

 \subjclass[2020]{primary 05A15, 11B83, 13D40; secondary 65F20, 05A16}